The Family Way (soundtrack): Release

 Although The Family Way was released in January 1967, most commentators consider George Harrison's Wonderwall Music (1968), also a film soundtrack, to be the first solo album by a member of the Beatles.
 Unlike with McCartney's film score, Harrison directed and produced the recordings for Wonderwall Music, in addition to playing on the album.

 The Family Way was released on CD, in mono, in 2003.
 In 2011, a new remastered version of the soundtrack was released by Varèse Vintage.
 It featured the 1967 score in the original sequence, remastered from the first-generation stereo master tapes.
 It also included the unreleased stereo mix of "A Theme from The Family Way" as a bonus track.
 This piece was originally issued as the B-side of the 1966 UK/US single by the Tudor Minstrels.

 Track listing

-All tracks composed by Paul McCartney, arranged by George Martin.
+All tracks composed by Paul McCartney and arranged by George Martin.